WadeP6970/johnricco.github.io/_posts/2016-3-07-stata-panel.md

 [pic]

-It's a task that comes naturally in object-oriented language.
+It's a task that comes naturally in object-oriented languages.
 It's not difficult to imagine how you might combine and repeat vectors to do this, for example in R:

 ```R
 c <- c("Canada", "France", "Germany", "UK", "Italy", "Japan", "USA")